cod3astro/neuralprot_beta/README.md

 The Gene Ontology is a directed acyclic graph.
 If a protein is predicted to perform a specific child function (e.g. "protein serine/threonine kinase activity"), it is biologically required to also perform its parent functions (e.g. "kinase activity", "transferase activity").

 NeuralProt enforces this through a **75% confidence threshold hierarchy gate**: any child GO term predicted with confidence ≥ 0.75 automatically propagates its prediction upward through the GO graph to all ancestor terms.
-These propagated predictions are labelled "Hierarchy Tree Rule" in the results and always carry a 1.0000 confidence score — they are biological laws, not model guesses.
+These propagated predictions are labelled "Hierarchy Tree Rule" in the results and always carry a 1.0000 confidence score, they are biological laws, not model guesses.

 ### Step 5: Result Delivery